Over the course of 2021-2024, Karibu instigated a pilot project related to a new grantmaking program known as the “Karibu New Realities Grant“.

 Source: “Deciding together: Shifting power and resources through participatory grantmaking”, Cynthia Gibson (2018)

-Sub-Sahara Africa in focus
+Background: Sub-Sahara Africa in focus

 New Cartographies: The Production of Africa Rising.
 Chimurenga Chronic, 2015.

-Africa continues also to be hit hard by the new realities of the post COVID-19 world, as vaccines are not expected to much of the continent before 2024 while much of the rest of the world already this year “aims to move forward” after the pandemic.
+Africa continued also to be hit hard by the new realities of the post COVID-19 world, as vaccines are not expected to much of the continent before 2024 while much of the rest of the world already this year “aims to move forward” after the pandemic.
 Yet the consequences of the pandemic will continue to hit the global South (including Africa) the hardest.

 Karibu (which means “welcome” in Swahili) also has its historic roots with close partnerships in Sub-Saharan Africa.
 Many of the projects and partners Karibu supported in Africa over the past 35 years have been related to processes of a collective African voice in the struggle for justice, pan-Africanism, or in some way related to the “African Renaissance”.
-Many of these processes, however, have either stalled, stopped completely, or have not reached the goals they had originally aimed to achieve (for various external and internal reasons).
-There is also a clear generational shift occurring, with many of the previous generation of change actors now becoming the elders of movements.

 Vision for the pilot